Home icon as a Jester's castle

 North America: The United States’ Patchwork System

 The United States is one of the fastest-growing online gambling markets in the world, but it is also one of the most complicated.
-Unlike Europe or the UK, where national regulators oversee online casinos, the US operates state-by-state.
-Following the repeal of PASPA in 2018, states were free to regulate sports betting and casino games independently.
+Unlike Europe or the UK, where national regulators oversee online casinos, the US regulates internet gambling through state-by-state gambling laws.
+Following the repeal of the Professional and Amateur Sports Protection Act in 2018, states were free to launch legal sports betting and regulate casino games independently.
+Efforts to legalize sports betting accelerated after that ruling.

-By 2025, over 30 states will have legalised some form of online gambling.
+By 2025, over 30 states will have legalised some form of legal online gambling under different online gambling laws.
 States like New Jersey, Pennsylvania, Michigan, Connecticut, and West Virginia offer fully regulated online casinos.
-Others, like New York and Illinois, have limited their frameworks to online sports betting only.
+Others, like New York and Illinois, have limited their frameworks to online sports betting only, with online casino gaming not yet fully authorised.
 This creates an inconsistent landscape where players in one state can access dozens of casino apps, while their neighbours may have no legal options at all.
+Some forms, such as online poker and daily fantasy sports, are regulated differently by state.

-Technology plays a major role in US regulation.
+Technology plays a major role in US regulation, especially for online gambling platforms.
 Operators must use geolocation tools to ensure players are physically inside state borders when playing.
 Strict KYC (Know Your Customer) protocols are enforced to combat fraud and underage gambling.
-Despite these measures, the lack of a federal framework means the US remains fragmented, with interstate poker compacts and shared liquidity still limited.
+Licensing rules also cover financial transactions and money laundering prevention.
+Despite these measures, the absence of a single federal law, along with ongoing debate around the Federal Wire Act and the Wire Act, means the US remains fragmented, with interstate poker compacts and shared liquidity still limited.

 Canada: Provincial Autonomy and Ontario’s Leadership

-Canada’s regulatory framework is unique because it allows provinces to regulate gambling.
-Until recently, most provinces operated government-run lottery corporations that offered limited online gambling.
+Canada’s regulatory framework is unique because it allows provinces to regulate gambling activities.
+Until recently, most provinces operated government-run lottery corporations that offered limited online gambling, including lottery games rather than a national lottery model.
 This changed in 2022 when Ontario launched a regulated online gaming market open to private operators.

-By 2025, Ontario will have become one of the world’s most competitive online gambling markets, with dozens of licensed operators overseen by iGaming Ontario.
-Major brands like BetMGM, DraftKings, and Bet365 hold licenses, offering players access to regulated casino games, poker, and sportsbetting.
-Ontario’s model is often compared to Europe’s, emphasising competition and private-sector involvement.
+By 2025, Ontario will have become one of the world’s most competitive online gambling market environments, with dozens of licensed online casinos and other licensees overseen by iGaming Ontario.
+Major brands like BetMGM, DraftKings, and Bet365 are among the online operators holding licenses, offering players access to regulated casino games, poker, and sportsbetting.
+Ontario’s model is often compared to Europe’s, emphasising competition, private-sector involvement, and legal compliance.

 Other provinces, such as British Columbia and Quebec, still operate primarily through government monopolies, though they allow some international operators.
 This patchwork approach means Canadian players outside Ontario often turn to offshore casinos, raising consumer protection and taxation concerns.